 Are all Dentists Qualified to Treat Sleep Disordered Breathing?

 No. Dentists are not specifically trained in dental sleep medicine and they need further training and education after graduation.
 It’s important when choosing a sleep dentist to be sure they have training and are members of various organizations dedicated to the advancement of education in dental sleep medicine.
-AADSM, ACSDD are the two leading organization for dentist interested in dental sleep medicine.
+AADSM, ACSDD are the two leading organizations for dentists interested in dental sleep medicine.
 They maintain a member list of specially qualified dentists that are board certified in dental sleep medicines.

 Why Should I be Tested For OSA?

 If you are frequently tired during the day or often wake feeling unrested, a sleep test may be necessary to determine your risk of OSA.
 By administering an overnight sleep test, doctors (MDs) are able to determine if snoring or sleep apnea is disturbing your sleep at night.
 In addition, they can also determine the severity level and suggest a course of treatment to correct your nightly breathing disturbances.
 Both Sleep Apnea and snoring should be treated as soon as possible.
 Since snoring is often a precursor to sleep apnea, it’s important to address it early on, before it progresses to OSA and causes irreversible damage.
 Chronic OSA is associated with a multitude of medical comorbidities, such as HBP, heart disease, afib, stroke, diabetes and TMD, just to list a few.
 While CPAP therapy is the gold standard for treating moderate to severe sleep apnea, a large number of patients find the equipment cumbersome and disturbing due to the noise of the machine.
 Your doctor will prescribe the appropriate course of treatment depending on how severe your OSA is.
 A custom oral appliance (MAD) is often a good alternative to CPAP to reduce the apnea events.